-The VA School Certifying Official, located in the Financial Aid Office, assists with information regarding applications, certification, and other information relating to educational benefits.
+The VA School Certifying Official, located in the Office of the Registrar, assists with information regarding applications, certification, and other information relating to educational benefits.
 Veterans need to arrange starting or terminating educational benefits with the VA School Certifying Official.

 Benefits are paid based on the number of credits one is enrolled in—twelve semester hours qualify for full-time in the undergraduate programs.
 Eight semester credits meet the full-time requirement at the graduate level.

-Veteran certifications are processed in the Financial Aid Office in mid-July for students intending to be enrolled for fall semester.
+Veteran certifications are processed in the Office of the Registrar in mid-July for students intending to be enrolled for fall semester.
 Veteran students need to notify the VA School Certifying Official of any academic changes that affect their enrollment including reduction or increase in class load or withdrawal from school.

 Veterans may visit the regional VA Office in Portland for additional information or for educational counseling.
 Their office is located at 1220 SW Third Ave, Portland, OR 97204-2825.

 Federal law allows authorized state and federal personnel to access to all veteran’s school records.